Plot (Plotly)

 To make an interactive plot with Plotly in Shiny for Python, we will need to use the shinywidgets library to connect Shiny with ipywidgets.

-To make a plotly figure, we need to do the following steps:
+To make a Plotly figure, we need to do the following steps:

 1. Import the output_widget() and render_widget() functions from the shinywidgets library, from shinywidgets import output_widget, render_widget